-Is hearing protection optional or compulsory?
+When is hearing protection optional and when is it compulsory?

 The Noise Regs contain provision for both cases, so in some areas it is optional and in others it is compulsory, with the deciding factor being the noise exposures involved.